voltengine/cli/README.md

 volt list

 # Describe current/remote package and show available versions:
-volt info [{package-id}]
+volt info [[{scope}/]{name}]

 # Search for remote packages by keywords:
 volt search {keywords}

 # Generate 'package.json':
-volt init # ask for: id, title, publisher, description
+volt init # asks for id, description, etc.

-# Submits 'package.json' to volt archive using '.volt/credentials.json'.
-Archive updates appropriate manifest if token is valid.
-volt release {secret-token}

-# Validate ./package.json and check for dependency collisions and download missing components.
+# Check for dependency collisions and download missing components.
+# If a package ID is provided, new dependency will be added to ./package.json, then command continues on as normal.
+# Version is required to be in format: `major.minor`.
-volt install
+volt install [{id} [{major}.{minor}]]

+# Remove dependency from `package.json`:
+# volt uninstall {id}

+# Authenticates user to selected archive.
+# - Requests client ID from archive.
+# - Receives a token from the user via GitHub device flow.
+# - Saves to `./volt/config.json` for future use.
+volt auth

+# Uploads 'package.json' to selected archive using token from '.volt/config.json'.
+# Can invoke `volt auth` if not authenticated.
+volt publish

-# Get latest/specified package version (versions are Git tags):
+# Removes package or its single version from selected archive.
-# volt install {package-id} [{version}]
+volt unpublish {id} [{version}]

-# Remove all/specified package version(s) (versions are Git tags):
+# Delete all installed package versions or a single one specified:
-# volt remove {package-id} [{version}]
+# volt remove {id} [{version}]

 # Build and run the editor:
 volt edit